Table of Contents

 4. Your Child Becomes Permanently Disabled Before Age 18

-No matter the child’s age, you also can continue to collect VA disability compensation if the eligible child became permanently disabled before turning 18.
+No matter the child’s age, you also can continue to collect VA disability compensation if the eligible child becomes permanently disabled before turning 18.
 You will need to submit appropriate medical documentation to that effect in order to be approved.

 5. You Become Responsible For a Dependent Parent Whose Income Falls Below a Certain Threshold